GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 ### Authentication

-When one of the following two properties is set, it will precede all other credential settings, and credentials will be obtained from the access token provider.
+When one of the following two properties is set, it will precede all other credentials settings, and credentials will be obtained from the access token provider.

 * `fs.gs.auth.access.token.provider.impl` (not set by default)